What exactly can a Field Service Management app do for your business?

 Nobody Calls in at the Office anymore.
-With an app on his or her Smartphone, a mobile service agent is no longer tied to his office to pick up the day’s work instructions.
+With an app on their Smartphone, a mobile service agent is no longer tied to their office to pick up the day’s work instructions.
 Now technicians can simply log into the company’s mobile application, view their schedule and head off to their first customer.
 By eliminating the need for the daily check-in at the office, the Field Service Management Software can make technicians more productive from the moment they jump into their vans at the start of a shift.

 2. Customers would Serve Themselves

 With an app for everything, it was inevitable that customers of service providers would soon demand more direct ways to seek assistance with their products.
 As a result, providers are increasingly offering direct interaction for their customers by way of apps.
 These apps allow customers to initiate service orders without making a single call.
 Apps can also allow customers to access technical information and tips for troubleshooting their products

 3.The Field Technician: A One Man Team